Mission: Impossible – Rogue Nation: Plot

-Instead, they find Faust and several other Syndicate assassins there to kill the Austrian Chancellor.
-Ethan prevents the initial hit and escapes with Faust, only to witness the Chancellor killed by a car bomb.
-As Syndicate agents chase them, Ethan and Benji are forced to leave Faust to protect her cover.
-Hunley blames Ethan and Benji for the death of the chancellor and orders the Special Activities Division to execute them.
-Brandt convinces former Agent Luther Stickell to find Ethan before the CIA does.
-Ethan and Benji find Faust in Casablanca, where she identifies Ethan's suspect as rogue MI6 Agent Solomon Lane.
-They break into a secure building and acquire a digital ledger stolen from Lane that contains the names of the Syndicate operatives.
-Faust flees with the data to London and meets her handler, MI6 Chief Atlee, who discreetly wipes it.
+At the opera, they encounter Ilsa and several other Syndicate agents there to assassinate the Chancellor of Austria.
+Ethan prevents the hit and escapes with Ilsa, only to witness the Chancellor being killed by a car bomb.
+Chased by Syndicate agents, Ethan and Benji are forced to release Ilsa to protect her cover.
+Hunley wrongfully blames both Ethan and Benji for the assassination and orders the Special Activities Division to capture or kill them both.
+Brandt finds Luther and convinces him to help him locate both Ethan and Benji before the CIA does.

+Ethan and Benji find Ilsa in Casablanca, where she identifies Ethan's suspect as the rogue MI6 agent, Solomon Lane, who is the leader of The Syndicate.
+The three then infiltrate an underwater vault beneath a power plant to retrieve a digital ledger stolen from Lane that purportedly contains the names of all Syndicate operatives.
+However, Ilsa flees with the data to London and meets her handler, MI6 Chief Atlee, who discreetly deletes the data and forces her to continue her undercover assignment.

-Later, Benji and Ethan are found by Stickell and Brandt.
-Benji made a copy of the file, and Stickell discovers that the data is an encrypted British government virtual red box that requires the Prime Minister's biometrics to unlock.
-They travel to London, but Lane's men abduct Benji during the team's meet with Faust at Waterloo and use him to blackmail Ethan into decrypting and delivering the data to him.
+Later, Benji and Ethan are found by Luther and Brandt.
+Luther discovers that the data, which was copied by Benji earlier before finding Ilsa, is an encrypted British government virtual red box that requires the biometrics of the prime minister of the United Kingdom to unlock it.
+They all travel to London, but Lane's men abduct Benji during the team's meeting with Ilsa at King's Cross railway station and use him to blackmail Ethan into decrypting and delivering the data to him.
 Despite Brandt's protests, Ethan accepts the mission.
-A worried Brandt secretly reveals their location to Hunley.
-Hunley, Brandt, and Atlee meet the PM in Oxford, who confirms that the Syndicate was a project proposed by Atlee to perform missions without oversight, which the PM rejected.
-Atlee reveals himself as Ethan in a mask; he and Brandt secure the PM's biometrics, allowing Stickell to decrypt the file.
-When the real Atlee arrives, Ethan forces him to admit that he surreptitiously started the Syndicate before it was hijacked by Lane.
+Brandt secretly reveals their location to Hunley.

+In Oxford, Hunley, Brandt, and Ethan (disguised as Atlee) meet the Prime Minister, who confirms that The Syndicate was a secret project proposed by Atlee to recruit former intelligence agents and perform missions without oversight and zero accountability, which the Prime Minister unequivocally rejected.
+Ethan tranquilizes the Prime Minister; he and Brandt secure the Prime Minister's biometrics, allowing Luther to decrypt the file.
+When the real Atlee arrives, Ethan and Brandt force him to admit that he secretly started The Syndicate without the Prime Minister's knowledge before Lane hijacked it, after which Atlee tried to frame Ilsa.